AminMardani79/AminMardani79/README.md

 - 👋 Hi, I’m AminMardani
 - 👀 I’m interested in programming and designing web pages with react js
-- 🌱 I’m currently learning Nextjs
+- 🌱 I’m currently learning Nextjs and Micro-Frontend

 <!---
 AminMardani79/AminMardani79 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.